samsarahq/samsara-sdks/goapiclient/docs/EquipmentStatsSnapshotResponse.md

 SetFuelPercent gets a reference to the given EquipmentFuelPercent and assigns it to the FuelPercent field.

+### GetGatewayEngineSeconds

+`func (o *EquipmentStatsSnapshotResponse) GetGatewayEngineSeconds() EquipmentGatewayEngineSeconds`

+GetGatewayEngineSeconds returns the GatewayEngineSeconds field if non-nil, zero value otherwise.

+### GetGatewayEngineSecondsOk

+`func (o *EquipmentStatsSnapshotResponse) GetGatewayEngineSecondsOk() (EquipmentGatewayEngineSeconds, bool)`

+GetGatewayEngineSecondsOk returns a tuple with the GatewayEngineSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasGatewayEngineSeconds

+`func (o *EquipmentStatsSnapshotResponse) HasGatewayEngineSeconds() bool`

+HasGatewayEngineSeconds returns a boolean if a field has been set.

+### SetGatewayEngineSeconds

+`func (o *EquipmentStatsSnapshotResponse) SetGatewayEngineSeconds(v EquipmentGatewayEngineSeconds)`

+SetGatewayEngineSeconds gets a reference to the given EquipmentGatewayEngineSeconds and assigns it to the GatewayEngineSeconds field.

+### GetGatewayEngineState

+`func (o *EquipmentStatsSnapshotResponse) GetGatewayEngineState() EquipmentGatewayEngineState`

+GetGatewayEngineState returns the GatewayEngineState field if non-nil, zero value otherwise.

+### GetGatewayEngineStateOk

+`func (o *EquipmentStatsSnapshotResponse) GetGatewayEngineStateOk() (EquipmentGatewayEngineState, bool)`

+GetGatewayEngineStateOk returns a tuple with the GatewayEngineState field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasGatewayEngineState

+`func (o *EquipmentStatsSnapshotResponse) HasGatewayEngineState() bool`

+HasGatewayEngineState returns a boolean if a field has been set.

+### SetGatewayEngineState

+`func (o *EquipmentStatsSnapshotResponse) SetGatewayEngineState(v EquipmentGatewayEngineState)`

+SetGatewayEngineState gets a reference to the given EquipmentGatewayEngineState and assigns it to the GatewayEngineState field.

+### GetGpsOdometerMeters

+`func (o *EquipmentStatsSnapshotResponse) GetGpsOdometerMeters() EquipmentGpsOdometerMeters`

+GetGpsOdometerMeters returns the GpsOdometerMeters field if non-nil, zero value otherwise.

+### GetGpsOdometerMetersOk

+`func (o *EquipmentStatsSnapshotResponse) GetGpsOdometerMetersOk() (EquipmentGpsOdometerMeters, bool)`

+GetGpsOdometerMetersOk returns a tuple with the GpsOdometerMeters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasGpsOdometerMeters

+`func (o *EquipmentStatsSnapshotResponse) HasGpsOdometerMeters() bool`

+HasGpsOdometerMeters returns a boolean if a field has been set.

+### SetGpsOdometerMeters

+`func (o *EquipmentStatsSnapshotResponse) SetGpsOdometerMeters(v EquipmentGpsOdometerMeters)`

+SetGpsOdometerMeters gets a reference to the given EquipmentGpsOdometerMeters and assigns it to the GpsOdometerMeters field.

+### GetObdEngineSeconds

+`func (o *EquipmentStatsSnapshotResponse) GetObdEngineSeconds() EquipmentObdEngineSeconds`

+GetObdEngineSeconds returns the ObdEngineSeconds field if non-nil, zero value otherwise.

+### GetObdEngineSecondsOk

+`func (o *EquipmentStatsSnapshotResponse) GetObdEngineSecondsOk() (EquipmentObdEngineSeconds, bool)`

+GetObdEngineSecondsOk returns a tuple with the ObdEngineSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasObdEngineSeconds

+`func (o *EquipmentStatsSnapshotResponse) HasObdEngineSeconds() bool`

+HasObdEngineSeconds returns a boolean if a field has been set.

+### SetObdEngineSeconds

+`func (o *EquipmentStatsSnapshotResponse) SetObdEngineSeconds(v EquipmentObdEngineSeconds)`

+SetObdEngineSeconds gets a reference to the given EquipmentObdEngineSeconds and assigns it to the ObdEngineSeconds field.

-### GetOdometerMeters
+### GetObdEngineState

-`func (o *EquipmentStatsSnapshotResponse) GetOdometerMeters() EquipmentOdometerMeters`
+`func (o *EquipmentStatsSnapshotResponse) GetObdEngineState() EquipmentObdEngineState`

-GetOdometerMeters returns the OdometerMeters field if non-nil, zero value otherwise.
+GetObdEngineState returns the ObdEngineState field if non-nil, zero value otherwise.

-### GetOdometerMetersOk
+### GetObdEngineStateOk

-`func (o *EquipmentStatsSnapshotResponse) GetOdometerMetersOk() (EquipmentOdometerMeters, bool)`
+`func (o *EquipmentStatsSnapshotResponse) GetObdEngineStateOk() (EquipmentObdEngineState, bool)`

-GetOdometerMetersOk returns a tuple with the OdometerMeters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetObdEngineStateOk returns a tuple with the ObdEngineState field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasOdometerMeters
+### HasObdEngineState

-`func (o *EquipmentStatsSnapshotResponse) HasOdometerMeters() bool`
+`func (o *EquipmentStatsSnapshotResponse) HasObdEngineState() bool`

-HasOdometerMeters returns a boolean if a field has been set.
+HasObdEngineState returns a boolean if a field has been set.

-### SetOdometerMeters
+### SetObdEngineState

-`func (o *EquipmentStatsSnapshotResponse) SetOdometerMeters(v EquipmentOdometerMeters)`
+`func (o *EquipmentStatsSnapshotResponse) SetObdEngineState(v EquipmentObdEngineState)`

-SetOdometerMeters gets a reference to the given EquipmentOdometerMeters and assigns it to the OdometerMeters field.
+SetObdEngineState gets a reference to the given EquipmentObdEngineState and assigns it to the ObdEngineState field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)